turingschool/front-end-curriculum/projects/module-3/showcase.md

 ### Day 2 before 3 PM MT
 * The link to your repo
 * The link to your Project Board
-* A link to 2-3 pieces of design inspiration that you will aim to mimic
+* A link to 2-3 pieces of design inspiration that you will aim to mimic - using [this template](https://docs.google.com/document/d/1DHqyJy0lVLrLaF6G5bXGbAwh72jd3FMtx_gXWV2OmpY/edit?usp=sharing)
 * A wireframe of your app - this can include sketches of your user interface, or a link to your Canva, InVision, etc.
+* An Equity Analysis - using [this template](https://docs.google.com/document/d/1418_fjx4pLhW97L4a6ULKmnh8E7u3t7gHDIcMOvgrUA/edit?usp=sharing)

 ### PR Buddies - PR review